jido/Arcadam/README.md

 ```
 ~~~

-A single paragraph of indented text becomes a code block, but any indented paragraph that follows is normal text unless it is delimited.
+A paragraph of indented text which is not attached becomes a code block.
+Indented text attaches to the previous paragraph if it is an indented paragraph, including indented with ">", or it contains only nesting signs "+".

+For simplicity the processor only looks at the first character of the
+line: ">", "+" and whitespace prevent the paragraph from becoming a code block.

+Block delimiters can only be indented with whitespace.

 Other blocks: